Best Things to Do in BRUSSELS, the Capital of Europe

 Guide Capital Europe Brussels: Art and History Museum Brussels

-What I love most from the Classical Periods – especially the Roman – are their artistic mosaics.
+What I love most about the Classical Periods – especially the Roman – are their artistic mosaics.

-This museum is housed in the southern wing of the Arcades du Cinquantenaire, the triumphal arch from 1904/1905.
-It also houses the Royal Museum of the Armed Forces and Military History as well as the Autoworld – two topics I simply couldn’t care less for no matter how hard I try.
-Anyway, the Brussels Card covers all these museums, so knock yourself out.
+The Art and History Museum is housed in the southern wing of the Arcades du Cinquantenaire, the triumphal arch from 1905.
+The structure also houses the Royal Museum of the Armed Forces and Military History as well as the Autoworld.
+These are two subjects I simply couldn’t care less for no matter how hard I try.

 World’s Most Famous Wee-er

 Tintin is not the only famous little dude from Belgium.
 There is also the pretty quirky Manneken Pis, which translates to little man piss.
-The Manneken was made by Hieronimus Duquesnoy the Elder and installed at the fountain in 1620.
-So the dude was practically wee-ing into the communal water reservoir.
+The Manneken was made by Hieronymus Duquesnoy the Elder and installed on top of a fountain in 1620.
+Since then, the dude has been practically wee-ing into the communal water reservoir.

-The guy is 61 cm tall and the original is at the Museum of the City of Brussels.
-The bronze sculpture you see today at the corner of Rue de l’Etuve and Rue du Chêne is the version from 1965.
+The guy is 61 cm tall and since it got stolen a couple of times, the original stands safe and sound at the Museum of the City of Brussels.
+The bronze sculpture you see at the corner of Rue de l’Etuve and Rue du Chêne is a version from 1965.

 Definitely not a David: Everybody mentions how small Belgium’s most famous sculpture actually is.

-The guy is naked – but he doesn’t have to be: There is a number of outfits and costumes waiting for him just down the road at the GardeRobe MannekenPis, a museum that would turn every fashionista green with envy.
+The guy is naked most of the time – yet, he doesn’t have to be: There is a number of outfits and costumes waiting for him just down the road at the GardeRobe MannekenPis, a museum that would turn every fashionista green with envy.
+Supposedly this wardrobe houses 1000 elaborately crafted outfits.

 As a matter of fact, all the little mannekens modeling the wardrobe are holding their pecker – which actually looks even creepier on a dressed boy than on a naked one.
-It’s also a bit disturbing that they disguised him as famous men such as Nelson Mandela – I mean, come on: A 24 inches tall Nelson Mandela is holding his pecker wee-ing?!?
+It’s also a bit disturbing that they disguised him as famous men such as for instance Nelson Mandela.

-The Belgians seem to have a thing for urine: To balance things out, there is also a Jaenneke Pis, a statue of a girl squatting and relieving herself.
+Well, the Belgians seem to have a thing for urine: To balance things out, there is also a Jaenneke Pis, a statue of a girl squatting and relieving herself.
+Unlike the centuries-old Manneken Pis, Jaenneke Pis was created more recently in 1987 by Denis-Adrien Debouvrie, a local artist.

 Of the wee-ing trio, Jaenneke is the most disturbing one.